 On April 30, 2019, the Company, through its majority-owned subsidiary, EOW, entered into a farm lease agreement for a lease term of one year.
 The lease premise is located in Cave Junction, Oregon and consists of approximately 38 acres.
 The lease requires the Company to pay $76,000 per year, whereby $38,000 was payable upon execution and $38,000 shall be payable on September 15, 2019 and 2% of the net income realized by the Company from the operation of the lease farm.
-The lease shall continue in effect from year to year for five years except for at least a 30 day written notice of termination (see Note 7).
+The Company has paid the initial payment of $26,000 and the remaining $12,000 was paid directly to the landlord by an affiliated company who is renting the portion of the lease property from the Company.
+The affiliated company is owned by two managing members of EOW.
+EOW is in the process of arranging a sub-lease agreement with the affiliated company.
+The lease shall continue in effect from year to year for five years except for at least a 30-day written notice of termination (see Note 7).

 Master Product Development and Supply Agreement

-On January 8, 2019 we entered into a Master Product Development and Supply Agreement (the “Development Agreement”) with Ceed2Med, LLC (“C2M”).
+On January 8, 2019, the Company entered into a Master Product Development and Supply Agreement (the “Development Agreement”) with Ceed2Med, LLC (“C2M”).
 C2M has provided the Company access to expertise, resources, skills and experience suitable for producing products with active phyto-cannabinoid (CBD) rich ingredients including isolates, distillates, water soluble, and proprietary formulations.
-Under the Development Agreement, we have been allotted a minimum of 50 and up to 300 kilograms per month, and up to 2,500 kilograms annually, of active phyto-cannabinoid (CBD) rich ingredients for resale.
-We expect to be able to offer tinctures, edibles, capsules, topical solutions and animal health products manufactured for us by C2M to satisfy demand for branded and white-label products that we intend to offer to sell in the future.
+Under the Development Agreement, the Company has been allotted a minimum of 50 and up to 300 kilograms per month, and up to 2,500 kilograms annually, of active phyto-cannabinoid (CBD) rich ingredients for resale.
+The Company expects to be able to offer tinctures, edibles, capsules, topical solutions and animal health products manufactured for us by C2M to satisfy demand for branded and white-label products that the Company intends to offer to sell in the future.
 The founders of C2M established their first CBD business in 2014.
 C2M will also be responsible for overseeing all farming and manufacturing activities of the Company.